danfuzz/samizdat/doc/language-guide/02-data.md

 to aid in the readability of longer constants.

-A minus sign in front of an int constant (as in the second example below) is valid syntax, but the minus sign in this case is *not* part of the constant; rather, it is an application of the unary minus operator to the constant.
+A minus sign in front of an int constant (as in the second example below) is valid syntax, but note that in many contexts `-` is a separate token (as a unary or binary operator).

 ```
 0